bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
-- Heavy Rain and Breezy
+- Rain and Breezy
-- 89% humidity
+- 90% humidity
-- 20 mph wind
+- 12 mph wind
-- 88% cloud cover
+- 85% cloud cover
 - 40 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.23 inches of rain expected in the next 48 hours